stu/dos_code/README.md

 ## InfoD32
 > Prints DOS32 executable information, all version 3.0 - 3.5

+## Once
+> Use in your autoexec.bat to run something once per day

 ## SBDSP
 > Pulls the SoundBlaster DSP, major/minor versions and the DSP string.